Samuelmm15/React-Programming-Course/24-Lesson-Redirect-with-useNavigate-Hook/24-lesson-app/README.md

-# 23 lesson Notes
+# 24 lesson Notes

-At this lesson, we are going to use paramethers in our routes.
-So, we are going to edit the file `App.js` to add some paramethers in our routes.
-To add paramethers, we need to use the `:` symbol before the name of the paramether.
+At this lesson, we are going to create a navBar that you write in it and it will redirect you to the page you want.